 Window Seat & Breakfast Nook Keeps Evolving

 I told you in Part 1 how I finally added a wonderful cushion on this window seat (RH), and this little nook still needs a little more warmth.
-Since we bought the place in 2015, I have dreamed of adding rustic beams to frame it out like Finding Lovely.
-I even bought a beam before we began demo of this kitchen!
-But we’re taking our own sweet time adding layers of new beauty.
+I also dreamed of adding rustic beams to frame it out like Finding Lovely.

 Beverage Cooler in Peninsula